The Job of Pastry Chef, Bread Baker, Dessert Maker

 • Responsible for recipe creation and menu innovation.

-Most new culinary school grads may meet a few of these requirements, but expect to be doing very entry-level work right out of school.
+Most new culinary school grads may meet a few of the requirements noted above, but should expect to be doing some entry-level work until they have proven themselves.

 Careers for Pastry Chefs

-Pastry chefs work in a diverse array of kitchen and culinary environments including: small and large standalone restaurants, bistros, hotels, convention centers, resorts and spas, cruises, casinos, and as personal chefs and even in the White House.
+Pastry chefs work in a diverse array of kitchen and culinary environments including small and large standalone restaurants, bistros, hotels, convention centers, resorts and spas, cruises, casinos, and as personal chefs.
+A select few top performers even find employment at the White House.

-Keep in mind that when looking for a pastry chef job you could stumble on a few that require quite different levels of experience, such as
+Keep in mind that when looking for a pastry chef job you could stumble on a few that require quite different levels of experience.
+The number and scope of positions available often relates to the size of the kitchen.

 • Executive Pastry Chef